rameerez/brain-computer-interfacing/README.md

 One of our goals is to finish the bootcamp with enough knowledge to move objects "with our minds".
 Technically, we will gather EEG brainwaves using a Bitbrain 16-channel headset (as seen in the picture) and we will create machine learning models to create classifiers capable of predicting the required actions to move motor-enabled objects such as electric wheelchairs or RC cars.

+Our initial experiments exploring approaches to achieve this can be found in `/first-experiments`.

 ![Javi Rameerez BCI EEG brainwaves](/assets/javi-rameerez-bci-eeg-brainwaves.JPG)

 ## Data Collection